fwcd/nuit/README.md

 Nuit's API takes inspiration from SwiftUI, Xilem, React and a number of other frameworks, while itself using SwiftUI under the hood on macOS.

 > Note that Nuit currently requires using a nightly Rust toolchain as it uses some unstable compiler features, e.g. [impl Trait in type aliases](https://github.com/rust-lang/rust/issues/63063), [associated type defaults](https://github.com/rust-lang/rust/issues/29661) and the [never type `!`](https://github.com/rust-lang/rust/issues/35121).
+With `rustup` this can be configured conveniently on a per-directory basis: `rustup override set nightly`

 ## Example